2023 Best Film, Video & Photographic Arts Schools in Indiana

 Top Indiana Schools in Film, Video & Photographic Arts

 Our 2023 rankings named Purdue University - Main Campus the best school in Indiana for film, video and photographic arts students.
-Purdue is a fairly large public school located in the city of West Lafayette.
+Purdue is a very large public school located in the city of West Lafayette.

 Read full report on Film, Video & Photographic Arts at DePauw University